 Our carefully tailored, sequential Outdoor Education Program links closely with the curriculum from Year 7 to Year 11, seeking to broaden students’ horizons beyond the classroom.

-By encouraging participation and a “have a go” attitude, our Outdoor Education program helps girls develop a strong sense of self and to be confident in taking their places in the natural world.
+By encouraging participation and a “have a go” attitude, our Outdoor Education program helps girls develop a strong sense of self and to be confident in the natural enviroment.

 Years 7 and 8

-Years 7 and 8 are transition years for students as they begin their Senior School journey at PLC and lay the foundations for future learning and personal growth.
+Years 7 and 8 are transitional for students as they begin their Senior School journey at PLC and lay the foundations for future learning and personal growth.

 We aim to instil in our students a strong sense of independence, confidence and resilience, as they learn to explore a wide range of opportunities during this key developmental stage.